seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 1.1.3 - 1/11/18 - Fixed issue where icon was not showing in the admin MCE editor 1.1.4 - 1/27/18 - Fixed issue where footnote numbering wouldn't be sequential when other plugins like TablePress caused shortcodes to render in a different order than they appear in the HTML.
 1.2 - 9/14/18 - Stopped using href="#" for <a> elements for increased theme compatibility.
 Added ability to have a custom shortcode.
 Added a custom CSS area.
 Added the ability to manually override citations.
+1.2.1 - 10/3/18 - Fixed a problem where footnote would improperly size when it was opened multiple times at the edge of a container